ajimix/anybox-search/README.md

 Allows to search Anybox bookmarks without the app running in both the terminal and in Alfred.

-**Note:** This app uses Anybox database directly.
+**Note:** This app uses Anybox database directly (readonly mode).
 This is undocumented and not supported by Anybox.
 So use it at your own risk!

 **Terminal preview**